Nonstationary Reinforcement Learning with Linear Function Approximation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we studied nonstationary RL with time-varying reward and transition functions.
 We focused on the class of nonstationary linear MDPs such that linear function approximation is sufficient to realize any value function.
-We first incorporated the epoch start strategy into \texttt{LSVI-UCB} algorithm~\cite{jin2020provably} to propose the \texttt{LSVI-UCB-Restart} algorithm with low dynamic regret when the total variations are known.
+We first incorporated the epoch start strategy into \texttt{LSVI-UCB} algorithm~\citep{jin2020provably} to propose the \texttt{LSVI-UCB-Restart} algorithm with low dynamic regret when the total variations are known.
 We then designed a parameter-free algorithm \texttt{Ada-LSVI-UCB-Restart} that enjoys a slightly worse dynamic regret bound without knowing the total variations.
-We derived a minimax regret lower bound is for nonstationary linear MDPs to demonstrate that our proposed algorithms are near-optimal.
+We derived a minimax regret lower bound for nonstationary linear MDPs to demonstrate that our proposed algorithms are near-optimal.
 Specifically, when the local variations are known, \texttt{LSVI-UCB-Restart} is near order-optimal except for the dependency on feature dimension $d$, planning horizon $H$, and some poly-logarithmic factors.
 Numerical experiments demonstrates the effectiveness of our algorithms.

 A number of future directions are of interest.
 An immediate step is to investigate whether the dependence on the dimension $d$ and planning horizon $H$ in our bounds can be improved, and whether the minimax regret lower bound can also be improved.
-It would also be interesting to investigate the setting of nonstationary RL under general function approximation~\cite{wang2020provably}, which is closer to modern RL algorithms in practice.
+It would also be interesting to investigate the setting of nonstationary RL under general function approximation~\citep{wang2020provably, du2021bilinear, jin2021bellman}, which is closer to modern RL algorithms in practice.
+Recall that our algorithm is more computationally efficient than other works.
+Another closely related and interesting direction is to study the low-switching cost \citep{gao2021provably} or deployment efficient \citep{huang2021towards} algorithm in the nonstationary RL setting.
+Finally, our algorithm is based on the Optimism in Face of Uncertainty.
+There is another broad category of algorithms called Thompson Sampling (TS) \citep{agrawal2017optimistic,russo2019worst,agrawal2021improved,xiong2021randomized,ishfaq2021randomized,dann2021provably,zhang2022feel}.
+It would be an interesting avenue to see whether empirically appealing TS algorithms are also suitable in nonstationary RL settings.